os-climate/physrisk/docs/handbook/onboarding.rst

 -------------------------
 In general a Vulnerability/Event Model is responsible for obtaining for a particular asset:

-#.
-HazardEventDistrib: provides probabilities of hazard event intensentities for the asset
+#. :code:`HazardEventDistrib`: provides probabilities of hazard event intensentities for the asset
-#.
-VulnerabilityDistrib: provides conditional probabilities that given a hazard event of given intensity has occurred, a loss wwill occur of a given amount
+#. :code:`VulnerabilityDistrib`: provides conditional probabilities that given a hazard event of given intensity has occurred, a loss wwill occur of a given amount

 A loss is either a damage or a disruption.